deepset-ai/haystack/proposals/text/4172-shaper-in-prompt-template.md

 PromptNode invokes the prompt on the prepared `invocation_context`.
 PromptNode calls `PromptTemplate.post_process` after executing the prompt. `PromptTemplate.post_process` makes all `output_shapers` run on the `invocation_context`.

+The PromptTemplate syntax is extended to allow for the usage of shaping functions on input variables.
+These shaping functions should be easy to understand and use.
+We only support positional args for shaping functions.
+This is because we want to keep the syntax simple and we don't want to overcomplicate the parsing logic.
+As args any python primitive is allowed (e.g. strings, ints, floats, lists, dicts, None).
+Parsing is done by using regular expressions.
+If we however notice that this is not enough, we can switch to a more complex parsing library like `jinja2`.
+Here is a basic (and incomplete) example how the parsing logic could look like:
+    ```python

+        # template allowing basic list comprehensions to create the wanted string
+        template = """
+        Create a concise and informative answer (no more than 50 words) for a given question
+        based solely on the given documents.
+You must only use information from the given documents.
+        Use an unbiased and journalistic tone.
+Do not repeat text.
+Cite the documents using Document[number] notation.
+        If multiple documents contain the answer, cite those documents like ‘as stated in Document[number,number,etc]’.
+        If the documents do not contain the answer to the question, say that ‘answering is not possible given the available information.
+        {join(documents, new_line)} \n Question: {query}; Answer:
+        """

+        for group in re.findall(r'\{(.*?)\}', template):
+            if "(" in group and ")" in group:
+                function_to_call = group[:group.index("(")].strip()
+                variables_for_function = [var.strip() for var in group[group.index("(")+1:group.index(")")].split(",")]
+                print(f"Found function '{function_to_call}' with vars '{variables_for_function}'")
+            else:
+                print("Found single variable:", group)

+        # Returns
+        # >>> Found function 'join' with vars '['documents', 'new_line']'
+        # >>> Found single variable: query
+    ```

 Note, that `Shapers` are still usable in Pipelines as before.

 # Drawbacks